jkhorvath/OMDb/README.md

 Run the docker image as an interactive shell so that you can re-attach to the container.
 Note that the default logging level is set to `warn`.
 Other logging levels can be specified on the command line as in the example command invocations below.
 Notice that the persistent logs for the application are stored in the `logs` subdirectory.
+The logs contained within the `omdb.log` file will also contain additional logging information (such as timestamp, code location, etc.).
 The log file `omdb.log` is appended to until it get larger than 50 MB or older than one day.
-After that it gets rolled.
+After that it gets rolled into a timestamped ZIP file.

 ```
 # docker run -it omdb /bin/sh